Monday, 31 August 2015

 Fry the fish heads nicely, break into smaller pieces and keep aside.

-Temper the oil with bay leaf, cumin seeds, halved dry red chillies, cinnamon sticks, green cardamom, cloves.
-Add the sliced onions and fry till brown.
+Temper the oil with the bay leaf, cumin seeds, halved dry red chillies, cinnamon sticks, green cardamom, cloves.
+Add the sliced onions and fry until brown.
 Add the uncooked rice draining the water.
 Fry for 2 minutes.

 When the rice is 70% cooked, add the fried pieces of fish head.
 Cook covered for 5-8 minutes.

-Uncover and add sugar and garam masala.
-Stir and cook for 2-3 minutes.
+Remove the cover, add sugar and the garam masala powder.
+Stir cook for 2-3 minutes.

 INSTANT COCONUT BARFI

-With Rakshabandhan, Janmashtami, Durgapuja, Diwali, all approaching, we all are gearing up for preparing home made sweets.
-Our festive season starts with Rakshabandhan and ends with Holi, I think.
-In fact, the festive season never ends for us Indians, There are so many throughout the year.... regional, cultural, social, religious.
-Almost, in all regions of India, homemade sweets are made with so much love and care for these occasions, of so many varieties.
+With Rakshabandhan, Janmashtami, Durgapuja, Diwali approaching, we all are gearing up for preparing home made sweets.
+Our festive season starts with Rakshabandhan and ends with Holi or may be festivity never ends.
+There are many celebrations throughout the year; regional, cultural, social, religious.
+In all the regions of India homemade sweets are made with a lot of love and care for these occasions.

-Coconut....
-I would say, is an integral ingredient in our home made sweets.
-We consider coconut as very auspicious.
-These round, brown fruits belong to the palm family.
-We, perhaps use every part of it, from its water to shell.
+Coconut is an important ingredient in our homemade sweets.
+We consider coconut auspicious.
+These round, brown fruit belongs to the palm family.
+We perhaps use every part of it, from it's water to the shell.
 This is also true with any island city or country.
-Wherever it grows in abundance, there is maximum use of it.
+Where it grows abundantly, there it is used the maximum.

-Remembering the bygone days, we have grown up eating a number of sweets made of coconut.
-They were quite time consuming and off course mouthwatering.
-The other day I had some shredded coconut and was thinking can we prepare some sweets with it without the cooking part.
-That is when the idea of preparing INSTANT RAW COCONUT BARFI popped up.
-It was so fun, easy and relaxing to prepare them.
+We have grown up eating a number of coconut sweets.
+Making of them were time consuming but the taste was mouthwatering.
+The other day I had some shredded coconut and was thinking if I can prepare an instant coconut sweet and here is the INSTANT RAW COCONUT BARFI.
+It was a fun, easy, relaxing cooking project.
 Only that we have to refrigerate them and always serve chilled.
-Let us see how we do it.
+Let us do it.

 INGREDIENTS :